lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :align: center

 The Recent History modal remembers information about the five most recently created sessions.
-If you select the one you want to create and click the apply button to be taken to the final step, the ``Confirm and Launch`` page.
+If users select the one they want to create, click the 'Apply' button to redirect ``Confirm and Launch`` page.

 .. note::
-   Superadmins can query all compute session information currently running (or terminated) in the cluster, and users can view only the sessions they have created.
+   Superadmins can query all compute session information currently running (or terminated) in the cluster, and users can only view the sessions they have created.

 .. note::
-   Compute session list may not be displayed normally due to intermittent network connection problems, and etc. This can be solved by refreshing the browser page.
+   Compute session list may not be displayed normally due to intermittent network connection problems, and etc. This can be solved by refreshing the browser.

 Backend.AI provides detailed status information for ``PENDING``, ``TERMINATED``, or ``CANCELLED`` sessions.
 In the case of ``PENDING`` sessions, in particular,